 We believe that ReloadSEO can be of great assistance when you want to optimize your Magento Store.
 You can do keyword research in our extension and after you’ve done your keyword research, you can enter the keyword for each page/collection/product/blog.
 This will give you real-time feedback so that you instantly know if your page is fully optimized or what you will have to change to get a 100% SEO score.

 - Direct keyword research in Magento because of the integrated connection with the Google API

 - Direct rank ability feedback on the content you write

-- Advanced content analysis which makes you write better and rank higher
+- An advanced content analysis which makes you write better and rank higher

 - Easy category and product page optimization